 The North West Mental Health Welfare Rights Group was established in 1998.
-You can find much more detail within our ever increasing archive of minutes.
-It was initially one of several sub-groups of GMWRAG but soon established its own strong and distinctive identity.
+You can find much more detail within our ever increasing archive of minutes and you can find our revised mission statement here.
+We were initially one of several sub-groups of GMWRAG but soon established its own strong and distinctive identity.
 Some of you may even remember the Community Care Welfare Rights Advisers Group; the Social Policy group; the Take-Up Group and so on.

 It is for Welfare Rights Advisers who deal mainly with people with mental health problems to meet regularly to discuss issues pertinent to this client group.
 The group is made up of a number of organisations across the North West (e.g. from Sheffield to Liverpool), including Local Authorities, CABx, Voluntary Agencies, Health Trusts, etc.